nix-community/nixpkgs-pytools/README.md

 ## Hacking on these tools

-`nix-shell` will load the correct environment for you, usage:
+`nix-shell` will load the correct environment for your usage:

 ```
 nix-shell
 ```